 CASE SUMMARY

-The Commission failed to meet their December 21 deadline, so on December 23, 2021, the Court appointed Nathaniel Persily as Special Master and ordered him to file a final redistricting plan with the Secretary of State by February 15, 2022.
+• The Commission failed to meet the December 21 deadline so, on December 23, the Court appointed Nathaniel Persily as special master and ordered him to file a final plan with the Secretary of State by February 15, 2022.

 CASE LIBRARY